bitcointranscripts/bitcointranscripts/wasabi/research-club/anonymous-credentials.md

 Speaker 1: 00:21:11

 Yes, so the thing is we get the signature, the blind signature on the data itself.
-Which means if we want a reassurance phase there, then we would have to expose the values.
+Which means if we want a reinssurance phase there, then we would have to expose the values.

 Speaker 0: 00:21:33